 What is the Cultural Significance of an Osmanthus Bloom?

-During the season of Autumn when the air turns cold and the daylight shortens, the famous Chinese Moon Festival or Osmanthus Festival is celebrated.
+And during the season of Autumn when the air turns cold and the daylight shortens, the famous Chinese Moon Festival or Osmanthus Festival is celebrated.
 Festivities are held during the month of September when the flowers are in bloom and used as the festival’s official floral motif.

 According to the lunar myth about the festival, the celebration is actually in honor of the fragrance of its flowers – particularly the white Sweet Olive ones!
 During the time its flowers bloom, a bountiful incoming harvest and moon divine blessings – or so as the Chinese myth says.